DemocracyEarth/community./Terms-and-Conditions.md

 6. Encourage members and participants to listen as much as they speak.

-7. Strive to build tools that are open and free technology for public use.
-Activities that aim to foster public use, not private gain, are prioritized.
+7. Only build tools that are open and free technology for public use - open source.

 8. Prioritize access for and input from those who are traditionally excluded from the civic process.